jvassev/ansinetes/README.md

 curl -Ls -O https://raw.githubusercontent.com/jvassev/ansinetes/master/ansinetes chmod +x ansinetes
 ```
+# Supported versions
+* Kubernetes: 1.4.0 - 1.6.7 (you can control the k8s version deployed by editing the `k8s-config/vars.yaml` file)
+* CoreOS: this depends on the kubernetes version (which determines the earliest Docker it supports)
+* Docker (local): >= 1.10

 This script will pull an image from dockerhub with Ansible 2.x installed.
-On first run it will populate a local directory with playbooks and their supporting resources.
+On first run it will populate a local directory with playbooks and supporting resources.

 # Booting a sensible Kubernetes cluster